wongyah/awesome-technical-writing-learning/README.md

 In the real world, anything is possible.
 Take a suitable **📙 general purpose editorial style guide** at hand, in case you step into an unknown situation someday.

+- [University of Oxford Style Guide Quick Reference](https://www.ox.ac.uk/sites/files/oxford/Style%20Guide%20quick%20reference%20A-Z.pdf) - A one-page quick reference guide with the most commonly requested information.
+- [University of Oxford Style Guide](https://www.ox.ac.uk/sites/files/oxford/University%20of%20Oxford%20Style%20Guide%20%28updated%20Hilary%20term%202016%29.pdf) - A 30-page sytle guide to writing and formatting documents consistently.
 - [Chicago Manual of Style](https://chicagomanualofstyle.org/home.html) - A widely used style guide over 1000 pages, which was published continuously since 1906 and now is in its 17th edition (subscription required).
-- [University of Oxford Style Guide](https://www.ox.ac.uk/sites/files/oxford/University%20of%20Oxford%20Style%20Guide%20%28updated%20Hilary%20term%202016%29.pdf) - A 30-page sytle guide to writing and formatting documents consistently.
-- [University of Oxford Style Guide Quick Reference](https://www.ox.ac.uk/sites/files/oxford/Style%20Guide%20quick%20reference%20A-Z.pdf) - A one-page quick reference guide with the most commonly requested information.
+- [AMA Manual of Style](https://academic.oup.com/amamanualofstyle) - A widely used style guide in medical and scientific publishing, which was published continuously since 1962 and now is in its 11th edition (subscription required).

 ### Dictionaries